 - sl st= slip stitch

-This tutorial will show you how to do a puff stitch using double crochet as well as how to make circles and flowers.
+This tutorial will show you how to do a puff stitch using double crochet and make circles and flowers.

 Double Crochet Puff Stitch

-- Start with an even number of foundation chain stitches.
+- Start with a slip knot and even number of foundation chain stitches.

 - Make 2 chains.